Questions & Answers

 - How many practices per week will each team have and how long is the “season?”

-- What exactly is the Regional and Local league all about?
+- What exactly is the Regional and Local teams all about?

-Many players coming out of “City League” volleyball do not have the skill sets necessary to participate in a National or State team.
+Many players coming out of “City League” volleyball do not have the skill sets necessary to participate on an Elite or State team.
 The Regional/Local teams will work with the player to develop these skill sets.
 The players will also learn the 5-1 and 6-2 rotations, the proper passing platform, movement, overhand serve, etc.

 - Do I need to buy jerseys or other equipment to play?